 Recipes in this Post

-- Grilled Mushrooms and Shallots in Sherry
+Grilled London Broil with Rosemary, Mushrooms and Shallots

 Many years ago, when I thought that my oven didn’t work (it did, I wasn’t doing right), I marinated a steak and some fresh rosemary and put that on the grill.
 It was delicious!
 As the steak cooked, the fresh rosemary sprigs gave off their own smoky goodness.